 May 31, 1958

 It was Primary Day in North Carolina.
 Back then it was held on Saturday, which seems odd today.
 After all, who wants to vote on Saturday when most people are usually trying to rest up from the work week, catching up on chores at home, vacationing or tending to family events like, well, a wedding.
+Besides, the liquor stores are closed on election days, which on a Saturday might put a serious dent in the weekend.

 And this Primary Day was an important one for the Danbury Taylors of Stokes County.
 They had a long history in politics.
 John Taylor was the county sheriff for 20 years and served in the state House.
 His brother Ed Taylor was also in the state Legislature for one term.
 Both were helped in their quests by sister Grace Taylor Rodenbough, an educator and former Red Cross director who became so well-known in the county campaigning for her brothers that in 1952 she took up the gauntlet and won her first term in the state House.
 She would go on to win seven more terms — almost unheard of back in the day.
 She’s still the most successful woman in Stokes County’s political history — would have to be.

 For the Taylors of that era, politics became the family business.
 Taylors who weren’t running for office were usually operating to influence those who were.
 They worked the precincts, took people to the polls, supplied liquor — whatever it took.
+The supplying liquor part is why the stores are closed when people go to the polls.
+This was easily dodged.
+My father just bought a lot the day before.

 The timing was controversial, my father said, retelling the story in 2008 on their 50th anniversary and as his health rapidly declined.
 He would only live a few days longer.
 But he had great strength that day at Forsyth Memorial Hospital, recounting Grace’s irritation with the scheduling of his wedding.
 A smart politician should expect to lose and fight like hell to win.
 Grace wanted all her forces out there on Primary Day.
 And the wedding also took her away from the polls, a place where someone with her popularity could do a lot of good.